mjj209/cf-for-k8s/docs/deploy.md

    You can either: a) auto-generate the installation values or b) create the values by yourself.

    #### Option A - Use the included hack-script to generate the install values
    > **NOTE:** The script requires the [BOSH CLI](https://bosh.io/docs/cli-v2-install/#install) in installed on your machine.
-The BOSH CLI has a handy tool to generate self signed certs and passwords.
+The BOSH CLI is an handy tool to generate self signed certs and passwords.

    ```console
    $ ./hack/generate-values.sh -d <cf-domain> > /tmp/cf-values.yml